Philip Eyre Gell

-Gell was married relatively late, when aged 50, to the poet Dorothy Milnes (daughter and co-heir of William Milnes of Aldercar Park), in 1774, with her parents' consent as she was 16.
-Dorothy Gell had her portrait painted by Joseph Wright of Derby and was part of ‘Wright’s set.’
-Another of Wright’s sitters, Edward Becher Leacroft, dedicated a collection of poetry to Wright’s group, including Dorothy Gell.

 When Philip Eyre Gell died in 1795 he left the Hopton estate to eldest son Philip Gell MP (1775–1842).
 His second son was renowned antiquarian Sir William Gell.
 Philip was succeeded by daughter Isabella, who died in 1878, thus ending the Gell line.

 An archive of documents from the Gell family of Hopton Hall is held by the Derbyshire Record Office.

 Portrait of Philip Gell by Sir Joshua Reynolds

 Completed in about 1763, Portrait of Philip Gell by Sir Joshua Reynolds is considered to be one of his greatest works.